-“I have some 20 year’s experience as a projects lawyer, advising on major projects in France and globally.
+“I have some 20 year’s experience as an energy & infrastructure lawyer, advising on major projects in France and globally.
 As a lawyer qualified in both civil law and common law jurisdictions, I aim to provide technical expertise, deep sectoral knowledge and have a strong ability to assist clients to finalise complex projects, wherever the jurisdiction.”

 Education and qualifications

-François is widely regarded as a leading renewables and project finance practitioner in France.
-A partner in the projects practice in the firm’s Paris office, François focuses on project financing in the energy, mining and infrastructure sectors.
+François is widely regarded as a leading renewables and energy & infrastructure practitioner in France.
+A partner in the energy & infrastructure practice in the firm’s Paris office, François focuses on project financing in the energy, mining and infrastructure sectors.
 He also has in-depth knowledge of infrastructure assets, including airports, ports and roads and power distribution.